nus-mmsys/LibreDF/README.md

 ## Introduction

-TMF is a framework for modeling system programs with a dataflow model.
+TMF is a framework for modeling stream processing system programs with a dataflow model.
 A dataflow model is a directed graph in which nodes represent computation tasks (called actors) and edges represent communication between a pair of actors.
-Modeling system programs with dataflow allows programs to be parallelized and distributed.
+Modeling stream processing system programs with dataflow allows programs to be parallelized and distributed.
 TMF implements some OpenCV actors.

 ## Application development